-That’s an astonishing ratio and it gives a good picture of a strong backlink profile that Forbes has.
+That’s an astonishing ratio and it gives a good picture of the strong backlink profile that Forbes has.

 Important remark: don’t get too excited by looking at all these ratios and metrics.
-It’s also vital to assess the quality of a backlink profile using your own judgement and common sense.
+It’s also vital to assess the quality of a backlink profile using your own judgment and common sense.